dhoard/k-synthetic-test/README.md

 **NOTES**

-Other configuration examples can be found at https://github.com/dhoard/k-synthetic-test/configuration
+- Other configuration examples can be found at https://github.com/dhoard/k-synthetic-test/configuration

+- If you enable HTTPS (`http.server.ssl.enabled=true`) you need to provide `-Djavax.net.ssl.keyStore` and `-Djavax.net.ssl.keyStorePassword` properties

 ## Metrics